I've had my period for three straight months!

 I have been having this problem where my period will not stop.
 My period is usually not regular — I won't have one for about two months and then I will have one for about a-month-and-half, but this time it is hasn't stopped for three months now.
 What do you think I should do?
 I would really love to know what is wrong.

-Vaginal bleeding for three continual months is unusual and a good indicator that it's time to see a health care provider.
+Vaginal bleeding for three continual months is atypical and a good indicator that it's time to see a health care provider.
 The average length of a menstrual cycle is 28 days, although 21 to 35 day cycles are common.
 Menstrual blood flow usually lasts for five to seven days.
-To learn more about why you've had continual bleeding for so long, a visit to a gynecologist or a nurse practitioner who specializes in women's health is the next step.
+To learn more about why you've had continual bleeding for so long, it's recommended to schedule a visit to a gynecologist or a nurse practitioner who specializes in women's health.

 Menorrhagia is the term used to describe menstrual bleeding characterized by heavy flow and/or prolonged duration.
 Heavy flow lasting more than seven days but occurring with regular monthly periods may be normal for some women.
-However, menorrhagia is a symptom, which is usually the result of an underlying condition.
+However, menorrhagia is a symptom, which is commonly associated with an underlying condition.